zichenwang01/SimSDF/README.md

 ![Example Figure](./figures/max_sdf.png)

-This repository contains an implementation for the CS5643 final project, coded by Zichen Wang, Barry Lyu, and Xilai Dai.
+This repository contains an implementation for the CS5643 final project, coded by Zichen Wang, Xilai Dai, and Barry Lyu.

 ## Environment
 The environment setup for this repository is fairly simple.
 Run